Cloudstrucc/Public/docs/architecture-outline.md

 App users and app registrations in Azure AD ensure that service accounts are used for Power Automate flows and deployments.
 This enhances security by controlling access and ensuring that automated processes are executed with appropriate permissions.

 ## 12. Monitoring and Maintenance
+This section details the monitoring and maintenance procedures to ensure optimal performance and reliability of the Power Platform.

 ### 12.1 Performance Monitoring
 Performance monitoring involves using tools and metrics to track system performance, ensuring optimal operation and quick issue resolution.
 Regular monitoring helps identify and address performance bottlenecks.